maxmanders/maxmanders.co.uk/_posts/2014-05-01-aws-vpn-solutions-with-strongswan.markdown

   * Attach a new EIP to the instance
   * Right-click the instance and disable the source/destination check to allow this server to act as a router
-2. Install StrongSWAN and its dependencies: `sudo apt-get install strongswan*`
+2. Install strongSwan and its dependencies: `sudo apt-get install strongswan`
 3. Enable IP forwarding by doing the following as root `echo 1 > /proc/sys/net/ipv4/ip_forward && sudo sysctl -p`

 ##### Step 2: Create AWS VPN in VPC_2
-Having created a StrongSWAN instance with a known public IP address, it's time to create the other end of our tunnel in another VPC.
+Having created a strongSwan instance with a known public IP address, it's time to create the other end of our tunnel in another VPC.
 For this discussion, we shall assume that VPC_2 is located in _eu-west-1_ and has a network block of `172.60.0.0/16`.